tfeist12/Obsidian/HPE Notes/To Do.md

 	- This will likely require more work with other teams
 - Understand NFS configuration and setup on HomeFleet - K9 needs a more direct connection to file related work

-Complete R3 and Contribute to R4 HomeFleet releases
+Complete HomeFleet R3 release in mid January Contribute to HomeFleet R4 and R5 releases

-Unfinished fu